bin-cli/bin-cli/README.md

     └── publish -> deploy
 ```

-This means `bin publish` is an alias for `bin deploy`, and running either would execute the `bin/deploy` script.
+This means `bin publish` is an alias for `bin deploy`.

-Be sure to use relative targets, not absolute ones, so they work in any location.
-(Absolute targets will be rejected, for safety.)

 Aliases are listed alongside the commands when you run `bin` with no parameters (or with a non-unique prefix).
 For example:

 <pre>
 $ bin